schombert/Project-Alice/docs/scenario_loading_order.md

 With all the names figured out, we can get back to the business of dumping all the data out

 - Read country files from `common\countries` *Done*
-- Read province history files
+- Read province history files *Done*
 - Read flag graphics from the `gfx\flags` to determine which flags are available
 - Populate the country names
 - Read production types from `production_types.txt`